 In 2020, Alexandra was profiled in Classical Singer Magazine for their Overcoming Adversity column.
-She believes her hardships as a young person should not limit how much she can achieve in the opera industry.
+She believes her hardships as a young person should not limit how much she can achieve.
 Alexandra is a 2018 graduate of the Chicago Opera Theater’s two-year Young Artist program.
-While at COT, Alexandra covered the role of Rita, from Donizetti's Rita, as well as performed in several co-productions in Chicago and Los Angeles.
-With Chicago Opera Theater and Long Beach Opera, Alexandra performed in Martin’s The Love Potion, Purcell’s The Fairy Queen as Helena, and performed in the North American Premier Philip Glass’ The Perfect American as Sharon Disney with Mr. Glass in the audience.
-In 2018, she reprised her role in Martin’s The Love Potion with Long Beach Opera, and work-shopped a newly commissioned work titled Locket Aria’s at the Chicago Art Institute.
-Alexandra’s other recent highlights include performing the roles of Adele, Anna, Despina, Echo, Julie Jordan, Pamina, Pernille, Sandrina, and Suor Genovieffa, amongst others.
-She has performed with Sarasota Opera, Chicago Opera Theater, Long Beach Opera, LTD Opera, Opera Southwest, OperaWorks, International Lyric Academy (Viterbo, Italy), Landmark Musicals, University of New Mexico’s Opera Theatre and Symphony Orchestra, University of Southern California Opera Theater, La Mirada Symphony and more.
+She "smoldered sexily in her dancing and singing" while making her mainstage debut with Chicago Opera Theater (Chicago Tribune).
+While at COT, Alexandra covered the role of Rita, from Donizetti's Rita, as well as performed in several co-productions with Long Beach Opera.
+With Chicago Opera Theater and Long Beach Opera, Alexandra performed in Martin’s The Love Potion, Purcell’s The Fairy Queen as Helena, and the North American Premier Philip Glass’ The Perfect American as Sharon Disney with Mr. Glass in attendance.